adamm13/weather-app/README.md

 # Weather App

 A simple weather app built with React that uses the [Open Weather API](https://openweathermap.org/api) to check the forecast globally and returns the date, temperature, and type of weather.
+Tutorials were used to learn the openweather API and for hiding the API keys.

 ---